MEET OUR LAWYERS

 Sean is a partner with Robertson Stromberg LLP.
-His practice areas include family law, estate litigation, media law/defamation and administrative law.
+Sean has experience in most areas of civil litigation but focuses on family law, professional regulation, estate litigation and media law.

 A University of Saskatchewan graduate, Sean received his Bachelor of Laws degree in 2003.
 He was called to both the Saskatchewan and Alberta Bars in 2004.

 Sean has been named a Benchmark Litigation future star.
 He is a frequent presenter at legal conferences in a variety of practice areas.
 He has published numerous articles about family law, ethics, estate litigation and media law.

 Sean was a bencher of the Law Society of Saskatchewan from 2012 to 2018.
 In that role, Sean authored numerous decisions and was the chair for the Admissions and Education Committee as well as the Library Committee.
 Sean is also a past governor of the Saskatchewan Trial Lawyers Associate and the former legislative liaison for the Family Law North subsection of the CBA.
 Sean is currently on the Board of the Canadian Media Lawyers Association.

 Sean was recently appointed to act as a Canadian Bar Association representative to the Court of Queen’s Bench Bar Judicial Council.